Easy DIY Farmhouse Shelves

 7. Set on top of pipes.

-On the shelves I keep jars of laundry soap, fabric softener, and clothespins, and they’re used daily.
+On the shelves I keep containers of laundry soap, fabric softener, and clothespins, and they’re used daily and work well for laundry room organization.
 I love having them in close proximity, but up and out of the way of little hands.
 I also added a few decor items, and it really adds a lot of charm to this room.
 I’m so happy with them!